Gareth Thomas (actor)

-Gareth Daniel Noake Thomas (12 February 1945 – 13 April 2016) was a Welsh actor, born in England.
+Gareth Daniel Noake Thomas (12 February 1945 – 13 April 2016) was a Welsh actor.
 He rose to national prominence playing the role of Roj Blake in the BBC science fiction television series Blake's 7 (1978–1981).

 Early life

 Thomas was born on 12 February 1945 in Brentford, England, and grew up in Aberystwyth, Wales.
 He was the younger of two sons of Kenneth Thomas, a barrister who had been a junior at the Nuremberg trials, and his wife, Olga (née Noake).
 Thomas attended the King's School, Canterbury.
 He then trained at RADA and later became an Associate Member.
 He was a member of the National Youth Theatre, appearing with them in the 1967 production of Zigger Zagger.